 As of December 2018, Hosting Facts shared that there were 4.1 billion internet users around the globe, meaning Wi-Fi connection is an expectation basically anywhere, especially for guests of retail, restaurant, and service-based spaces.
 In order to maintain your place in the competitive modern marketplace, offering your guests or customers a reliable internet connection can help you stand out from your competition.

 Often, businesses who offer free Wi-Fi services utilize captive portals, a web page with directions for a user to authorize their use of the Wi-Fi service before they’re connected.
 Captive portals can be a win-win for all parties involved.
 For customers, these portals allow them to quickly and easily connect to Wi-Fi wherever they may be.
-For businesses, captive portals provide a range of benefits, including:
+For businesses, captive portals provide a wide range of benefits, including:

 - Brand recognition: Captive portals are a key location to put branding assets like your company logo and tagline.
 This can help build brand awareness and cultivate a sense of trust that the Wi-Fi connection is provided for your customers exclusively by your business.